Don't miss these 5 top-rated movies screening around Fresno

 Follows Adonis Creed's life inside and outside of the ring as he deals with new found fame, issues with his family, and his continuing quest to become a champion.

-With an 83 percent critical approval rating and an audience score of 84 percent on Rotten Tomatoes, "Creed II" has proven a solid option since its release on Nov.
-21, with a consensus that "'Creed II''s adherence to franchise formula adds up to a sequel with few true surprises, but its time-tested generational themes still pack a solid punch."
+With a critical approval rating of 83 percent and an audience score of 84 percent on Rotten Tomatoes, "Creed II" has been getting attention since its release on Nov.
+21. The site's critical consensus has it that "'Creed II''s adherence to franchise formula adds up to a sequel with few true surprises, but its time-tested generational themes still pack a solid punch."

-In the mood for popcorn?
-It's playing at Edwards Fresno Stadium 22 and IMAX (250 Paseo del Centro) through Thursday, Jan.
-17. Click here for showtimes and tickets.
+Catch it on the big screen at Edwards Fresno Stadium 22 and IMAX (250 Paseo del Centro) through Friday, Jan.
+18. Click here for showtimes and tickets.

 Aquaman